Public Safety Department

 - Report any building safety problems to the RA or SDCL.

-Be careful when using an automatic teller machine, especially when getting cash.
+Be careful when using an automatic teller machine (ATM), especially when getting cash.
 To increase your level of safety at automatic teller machines, follow these basic guidelines:

 - Look for suspicious people or activity.